Honeybees on the outside of a hive during a May nectar flow

 • Any comb replacement or major equipment changes.

 Digital tools such as the HiveTag web app can make it easier to log these details against each hive, especially when you have multiple apiaries or a busy schedule.
+This becomes particularly useful in May when you may need to track queen cells, artificial swarms, splits and follow-up inspections across several colonies.

 May is also a good time to keep learning – through local association meetings, study groups and trusted reading.
 Revisiting the guides on getting started and honeybee behaviour can help you interpret what you see on the frames with fresh eyes.